 N.B.
 Part-time students will complete three modules per year.

 You will spend 50% undertaking theoretical study and 50% in clinical practice.
 Teaching and learning methods include lectures, tutorials, self-directed study and workshops, as well as clinical assessments.

-You will be assigned a practice tutor who will assess your clinical skills, knowledge and understanding in a range of clinical environments.
-Where appropriate, some clinical placements will involve the use of the Welsh language.
+You will be assigned a practice teacher who will assess your clinical skills, knowledge and understanding in a range of clinical environments.
+Where appropriate, some clinical placements may involve the use of the Welsh language.

-You will be assessed by a range of methods including a 3000 word essay and case studies, formal presentations, poster presentations, examinations, literature reviews and clinical practice assessments.
+You will be assessed by a range of methods including a written assignments, a case studies, oral presentations, poster presentation, examinations and clinical practice assessments.

 Applicants are required to have 120 credits at Level Four (higher education diploma or equivalent).

-Applicants must also have NMC professional registration of at least one year’s duration and be on Part One and/or Part Two of the NMC Register as a Registered Nurse and/ or a Registered Midwife.
+Applicants must also have NMC professional registration on Part One and/or Part Two of the NMC Register as a Registered Nurse and/ or a Registered Midwife.

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.

 Students have access to a wide range of resources including textbooks, publications, and computers in the University’s library and via online resources.
 In most cases they are more than sufficient to complete a course of study.
 Where there are additional costs, either obligatory or optional, these are detailed below.
 Of course students may choose to purchase their own additional personal resources/tools over and above those listed to support their studies at their own expense.
 All stationery and printing costs are at a student’s own expense.